 Full wireless premium security alarm (with autodialler) FITTED £428 fully inclusive 1-year guarantee

 Full wireless standard security alarm FITTED for £328.00 fully inclusive 1-year guarantee

 AD Alarms based in Bradford and Leeds, install, Service, and Repair Wired Alarms, Wireless Alarms and CCTV throughout the United Kingdom.
 Just contact us for friendly advice on telephone number BFD (01274) 614650 – Mobile 07813 779273 – E-mail email@example.com

 As soon as you power the system up the control panel asks you for your own unique user code and then you ask if you would like to enter a second user code, which we usually decline.
 As you complete each step of the setup process you are then prompted to move on to the next step.

 The next important step is to program in each individual component of the wireless alarm.
 The control panel asks you if you would like to add a sensor and you then activate each one you include in the system by pressing the test button on each individual sensor and it is then acknowledged by the control panel.
 You can add up to 20 individual sensors on the Yale Wireless alarm.

-3 Home setting means that if you press the home button instead of the full alarm set button when arming the system, any sensors set to this setting will be omitted from the programme.
-An example of when this will be useful would be if you have a passive infrared on the first floor landing next to the bedrooms, if you press the home button all the sensors downstairs which are programmed would immediately trigger the system, but the sensor upstairs on the home setting is omitted from the programme during the night allowing access to the bathroom.
+3 Home setting means that if you press the home button instead of the full alarm set button when arming the system, any sensors set to this setting will be omitted from the program.
+An example of when this will be useful would be if you have a passive infrared on the first-floor landing next to the bedrooms, if you press the home button all the sensors downstairs which are programmed would immediately trigger the system, but the sensor upstairs on the home setting is omitted from the program during the night allowing access to the bathroom.

 The wireless security alarm is now ready to have all the senses fixed in their desired locations.